TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/BoxSweepSys.md

 <br />
 Constraint 2:
 <br />
-In ordwer for the sweep system to adhere to the constraints of the button push system it will use the exact same servo assembly as the button push.
+In order for the sweep system to adhere to the constraints of the button push system it will use the exact same servo assembly as the button push.
 This is achievable as the weight of the ruler and skirt willbe significantly less than the weight of the paint roller.
 The paint roller weighs 5.3 ounces, whilst the ruler weighs 0.96 ounces and the skirt will weigh 2.1 ounces roughly.
 This means that the torque load will be significantly less than the load with the paint roller.
 <br />
 <br />
 Constraint 3: